danielstrenger/Financial-Document-Rag/README.md

 An end-to-end Retrieval-Augmented Generation (RAG) system designed to parse, index, and query complex financial reports.

-This project demonstrates the implementation of an LLM architecture using the following tools:
+This project is for practicing purposes and demonstrates the implementation of an LLM architecture using the following tools:
 * **Language:** Python 3.10+
 * **Orchestration:** LangChain (LCEL)
 * **LLM Engine:** OpenAI API (`gpt-3.5-turbo`)